dekuNukem/PicoRC/ibmpc.md

 ---------

-Some PC uses **non-standard connectors**, in which case you'll need to figure it out yourself.
+Some PCs use **non-standard connectors**, in which case you'll need to figure it out yourself.

 * Check schematic if available.